nielsvz/docker-curl-jq/README.md

 # docker-curl-jq
-A container image using Alpine linux with added curl and jq
+A container image using Alpine linux with curl and jq